PhDP/EcoInter/KNN/README.md

     $ make
     $ make test

+After computing, put the executables at the root of the directory (here with the README) before running.

 Et voilà!
 On Windows, cmake can be used to generate Visual Studio projects.

 ## License